taijane/taijane.github.io/index.md

 ## Blockchain Project (DAO)

 Also there are some plans to found a DAO that works autonomous on the blockchain.
-Further details follow...
+Further details will follow...

 ### Contact
 Email: tjan99@gmx.de